Project-Books/book-project/STYLEGUIDE.md

 The styleguide used is an extension of the [Google Java style guide](https://google.github.io/styleguide/javaguide.html).
 Any differences are listed in this document.
 By contributing to this repository, you are expected to follow this style guide and, where it does not conflict with this style guide, Google's Java style guide.

+## Notes

+*Multiple versions of this styleguide may exist throughout this repository.
+As with other documents on this repository, the version on the master branch should be followed, as this version should be the most up-to-date.*

+*Please also ensure that you remain familiar with this document as it may change from time to time*

 ## IDE formatting